 - Solomé called on funders to meet the urgency of the climate crisis with abundance and spaciousness.
 She emphasized that there is room for a shift in values and perceptions surrounding grassroots groups, and for a shift in practice in the philanthropic sector.
 Funders can move away from the perception that grassroots = small.
 “Grassroots is where the power is built.
 Grassroots groups act on and impact on local, national, and regional levels.”
-She also highlighted the need for a bit of redirection: reimagine scale not as a singular organisation getting bigger, but movements getting bigger.
+She also highlighted the need for a bit of redirection: reimagine scale not as a singular organisation getting bigger, but as movements getting bigger.
 La Via Campesina is a good example of a movement at scale.
-La Via Campesina is an international movement where peasants’ groups advance shared and coordinated objectives, which are then applied in locally-appropriate and contextualized ways.
+La Via Campesina is an international movement where peasants’ groups advance shared and coordinated objectives, which are then applied in locally appropriate and contextualized ways.
 She also underlined the need for a shift in practice: “we’re still funding grassroots groups with short-term and restricted funding, but the kinds of change they are working towards take decades to achieve.”
 Funders have an opportunity to provide large, multi-year, and unrestricted funding to grassroots groups to see the impact grassroots groups can achieve.

 - “We are betting for life.
 We are betting to save our planet.”
 Wendy shared that grassroots climate actors see the fight against climate change as a long process and are investing their lives in it.
-She invited funders to invest in grassroots groups’ long-term processes which will result in grounded, sustainable outcomes, instead of funding solely with a sense of urgency.
+She invited funders to invest in grassroots groups’ long-term processes, which will result in grounded, sustainable outcomes, instead of funding solely with a sense of urgency.
 “I don’t want to adapt to climate change, I want to reverse climate change.”